Using Natural Language Processing and Networks to Automate Structured Literature Reviews: An Application to Farmers Climate Change Adaptation: Methodology

-Finally, step nine corresponds to {\itshape Network Visualization}.
+Finally, step ten corresponds to {\itshape Network Visualization}.
 Our implicit assumption is that the findings can be plotted as directed weighted graphs easily interpreted as possible associations depending on the verb.
 For this, we dropped out the sentences linked by verbs in the None category.
-Researchers in the social sciences tend to use vocabulary very carefully; therefore, it is advisable to interpret their results as associations instead of causations.
+Researchers in the social sciences tend to use vocabulary very carefully, as their results may not denote causation but correlation \cite{frankenhuis_strategic_2023}.
+Therefore, it is advisable to interpret their results as associations instead of causations.
 For example, Figure \ref{fig:fig3a} can be translated into the graph plotted in Figure \ref{fig:fig3b}.
 In Figure \ref{fig:fig3b}, the sign corresponds to the relation between the words based on the verb: +: positively associated; +/-: neutrally associated; and -: negatively associated.
 In the following section, we further elaborate on the network visualization.